-Apsire programme – formerly known as Gifted & Talented
+Apsire Academy – formerly known as Gifted & Talented

-Our Aspire scheme is about nurturing your abilities by presenting you with new challenges and giving you the academic support you need to meet those challenges.
+Our Aspire Academy is about nurturing your abilities by presenting you with new challenges and giving you the academic support you need to meet those challenges.

 You will benefit from individual and group initiatives including workshops and lectures.
 These will help you to develop and consolidate your knowledge and skills, as well as grow both in confidence and as a person.

-As an Apire student you will benefit from university outreach initiatives, fieldtrips, Enrichment opportunities, summer school options and inter-college competitions.
+As an Aspire Academy student you will benefit from university outreach initiatives, fieldtrips, Enrichment opportunities, summer school options and inter-college competitions.

 Importantly, we aim to prepare you for the rigorous application, testing and interview processes of the country’s most respected universities.